 Rigid or Suspension?

 - Rigid = Faster, easier to ride, maintenance-free.
 Most fat-tire bikes sport a rigid fork due to the fact that a majority of the vibration gets reduced by the tires.

-- Front suspension fat tire bike is a great choice for rougher use on demanding trails.
+- A front suspension fat tire bike is a great choice for rougher use on demanding trails.

-Is a plus-size tire considered as fat tire bike?
+Is a plus-size tire considered a fat tire bike?

 27.5″+ / 29″+ are not considered as a true fat bike.
 Generally, anything above 4″ in width is considered as a fat bike tire.

 Best Full-Suspension Mountain bikes – Anything Under $3,000

 Bicycle Drivetrain Groupset Overview – Shimano vs SRAM